isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-translation-web-editor.md

+---
+title: Configure Translation feature in the Web Editor
+description: Learn how to Configure Translation feature in the Web Editor
+---

 # Configure Translation feature in the Web Editor {#id21BONI0J0YR}

 The Web editor provides a powerful translation feature to translate your content into multiple languages.